laminlabs/lamin-blog/docs/launch.md

 Today we're happy to launch Lamin to the general public.
 With a single click, anyone can create a database on [lamin.ai](https://lamin.ai/) to build more trustworthy and efficient multimodal AI, no matter where and how you run it.

 We started working on Lamin in early 2022 with the idea that computational biology should become more traceable & efficent.
-Everything that was true back then is even more true today in the age of agents: Untraceable results cannot be trusted.
-Without efficient access to multimodal data, agents burn tokens, make mistakes, or fail entirely.
-And changes to data should ideally be subject to git-like governance.
+Everything that was true back then is even more true today: Untraceable agentic results cannot be trusted.
+Agents burn tokens, make mistakes, or fail entirely if unable to efficiently access data.
+Changes made by agents need to be reviewed and approved.

-## Traceability in academia and drug discovery
+> In God we trust, everything else is data. -- popularized by W. Edwards Deming (1978)

+> There are three kinds of lies: lies, damned lies, and statistics. -- popularized by Mark Twain in 1907

+> 80% of data science is spent cleaning and preparing data — not analyzing it. -- popularized by Hadley Wickham (2014)

+## Tracing data

 For years, we have been serving teams of humans in academia, BioTech, and Big Pharma, but today, anyone can delegate work to a team of agents, and even a project with a single human might need to keep track of many datasets, analyses, models, and entities.
 For example, Jeremie started using LaminDB during his PhD on single-cell foundation models and says: